English Test Providers Jockey for Position as Pandemic Accelerates Online TrendBy Nick Thomas

 Luis von Ahn, the co-founder and CEO of Duolingo, had to travel to the neighboring country of El Salvador to sit his English language proficiency exam for a U.S. college when his native Guatemala literally had no testing center seats left for students.

-Fast forward several years and Duolingo is now among the leaders in offering purely online English language testing that can be taken from the comfort of one’s own home, no testing centers needed.
+Fast forward several years and Duolingo is now among the leading online English test providers in offering purely online testing that can be taken from the comfort of one’s own home, no testing centers needed.
 In turn, that is raising questions for both teachers and students as to which tests to choose and how to prepare for them, as testing options expand.

 Such a business model has now taken on an even greater significance given the direct effects on the industry of the COVID-19 pandemic, with large numbers of traditional testing centers remaining closed across the globe.
 In turn, expanded testing options raise questions for both teachers and students as to which tests to choose and how to prepare for them.